chrishoermann/zod-prisma-types/Readme.md

 myField [prisma-scalar-type] /// @zod.[zod-type with optional[(zod-error-messages)]].[zod validators for scalar]
 ```

-This maybe looks a bit cryptc but to make it easier to undestand here is an example:
+This maybe looks a bit cryptc.
+To make it easier to undestand here is an example:

 ```prisma
 generator zod {